isomerpages/moe-ast-olive/index.md

       image: /images/opal mlu thumbnail.png
       alt: OLiveWellness MLUs
   - infopic:
-      title: Mental Wellness
-      description: Mental wellness is important to one and all especially during trying times.
-Care for yourself and your peers by attending some of these courses brought to...
-      button: Click to read more!
-      url: /olive/spotlight/mental-wellness-courses-by-ngee-ann-cet-academy/
-      image: /images/workshop-thumbnail72e754fc655943ea817670d5b3dbf1e8.png
-      alt: Mental Wellness
-  - infopic:
       title: Well Being Programmes for Schools and Divisions
       description: "Well-being Programmes for Schools and Division: To find out a list of programmes available for your schools and division, check out the